Towards Online Robot Interaction Adaptation to Human Upper-limb Mobility Impairments in Return-to-Work Scenarios: Experiments and Results

-We employed a wearable MVN Biomech suit (Xsens Tech.BV) equipped with inertial measurement unit sensors to measure body segment lengths and record the user's kinematics throughout the experiment.
+We employed the MVN Biomech suit (Xsens Tech.BV) with inertial measurement unit sensors to measure body segment lengths and record the user's kinematics.
 A URDF (Universal Robot Description Format) model of the human kinematic chain (Sec.~\ref{sec:mobility}) was defined, specifying the corresponding joints and links.
-Healthy ranges of motion (RoMs) for the model’s joints were derived from ergonomic tables.
-For the links, we used mannequin meshes from \cite{leonori2023bridge}, which were scaled to each participant's measured body segment lengths during real-world experiments.
-This procedure allowed us to create a digital twin of the human body—modelled as a robot—for running the optimisation and visualising the optimal joint configurations suggested by the AHQP.
-Joint velocity limits, $\boldsymbol{\dot{q}}_\text{min}^{H}$ and $\boldsymbol{\dot{q}}_\text{max}^{H}$, were set to $\pm 2.5$ \si{rad}/\si{s} and $\zeta = 0.17$ \si{rad} $\sim$\ang{10}.
-Task space limits ensured a distance of $0.25$ \si{m} from the human body and were set wide for the other components ($\pm 5$ \si{m} in position and $\pm \pi$ \si{rad} in orientation), and linear and angular velocity limits of $\pm 10$ \si{m}/\si{s} and $\pm \pi$ \si{rad}/\si{s}.
-In the human sitting scenario, we considered the presence of a chair armrest and imposed a constraint preventing both the human arm and the robot-grasped object from crossing a $z$-coordinate in $\Sigma_0$ below $0.07$\si{m}.
-Manipulator limits followed manufacturer specs with task space position constraints ensuring at least $0.3$ \si{m} horizontal distance from the human pelvis or feet.
-Control gains were defined as: $ \textbf{K}^R_x = \text{diag}\{10,10,10,2,2,2\}$, $ \textbf{K}^H_x = \text{diag}\{40,40,40,40,40,40\}$, $ \textbf{K}^p_q = \text{diag}\{1,1,1,10,10,10,10,2,2,2\}$, $ \textbf{K}^d_q = \text{diag}\{0.1,0.1, 0.1,1,1,1,1,0.2,0.2,0.2\}$.
-The Pinocchio library was used for efficient computation of human and robot kinematics and their respective end-effector Jacobians.
-Parameters $d_\text{min}$ and $d_\text{max}$ were set to $0.1$ and $0.2$ \si{m}.
-The AHQP optimisation directly provided optimal joint angles for Rviz visualisation.
+Healthy RoMs for the model joints were derived from ergonomic tables \cite{booher1994nasa} and used as reference limits for the corresponding DoFs of the adopted kinematic representation and axis convention.
+For the links, we used mannequin meshes from \cite{leonori2023bridge}, which we scaled to each participant's measured body segment lengths during real-world experiments.
+This allowed us to create a digital twin of the human body—modelled as a robot—for running the optimisation and visualising the optimal joint configurations suggested by the AHQP.